Forest Field Day

 Become a Dendrochronologist

-Explore the life cycle of a tree and understand what trees need to grow.
+Explore the life cycle of a tree and understand what the study of tree rings can tell us about trees and the past environment.
 Explore the growth of a tree and understand the factors influencing it.

 Identify animal species that are living in their local forest environment.
 Explore the concept of a food web and the ways that an ecosystem is interconnected.

 Walk the trail and observe signs of animals interacting with the forest landscape.
 Look for scats, track and evidence of animal dwellings.
 Explore the ways land managers protect wildlife and the rules (Forest Practices) they follow when interacting with forests.

 Students explore the importance of forests to animals and people.
 Students investigate the distribution of different forest communities and the features that help them survive.